Through its high-quality imaging capabilities, the Sensing Satellite will support disaster management. To sum up, launch live activities.

 Statements from the government and local media point out four areas that need instant attention:

-For example, floods, landslides, and earthquakes need early warnings and disaster control.
+For example, floods, landslides, and earthquakes require early warning and disaster response.

 Precision farming, crop mapping, and water control are all parts of agriculture and food security.

 Officials haven’t made the exact sensor specs public yet.
-Still, the satellite is said to be high-resolution and multi-purpose, and it’s meant to take clear pictures over Pakistan and the surrounding area regularly.
+Still, the satellite is said to be high-resolution and multi-purpose, and it’s meant to regularly take clear pictures of Pakistan and the surrounding area.
 That means more specific information to determine the extent of the damage after bad weather.

 Planners need more accurate ways to group land uses.